chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 💡 <code>Template.bind({})</code> is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind">standard JavaScript</a> technique for making a copy of a function.
 We use this technique to allow each exported story to set its own properties, but use the same implementation.
 </div>

-Arguments or [`args`](https://storybook.js.org/docs/angular/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
+Arguments, or [`args`](https://storybook.js.org/docs/angular/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
 Once an [`args`](https://storybook.js.org/docs/angular/writing-stories/args) value changes, so does the component.

 When creating a story, we use a base `task` arg to build out the shape of the task the component expects.
 Typically modeled from what the actual data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.